Ardalan224/My_AI_PlayGround/Personal_Chatbot/README.md

 ## 🐳 Run with Docker

-You can also run both components (chatbot + Telegram bot) via Docker.
+You can also run Telegram bot via Docker.

 ## 📁 Directory Setup